WINTER IN THE FAROE ISLANDS

 Wild and Untamed | Winter Adventures in the Faroe Islands

-The Faroe Islands in Winter?
-It's not for the faint of heart.
-This is where nature throws a challenge, and you rise to meet it—whether you're hiking windswept cliffs, bicycling along sway roads, dipping in icy waters, or exploring villages in the winter darkness and stumbling upon the magical green shades of Aurora Borealis.
+Winter in the Faroes, is when nature throws a challenge, and you rise to meet it—whether you're hiking windswept cliffs, bicycling along sway roads, dipping in icy waters, or exploring villages in the winter darkness and stumbling upon the magical green shades of Aurora Borealis.
 Adventure here comes as an unexpected gift along with some important safety guidelines of course, which makes it unforgettable.
-So pack your sense of wonder (and maybe a second pair of gloves).
+So pack your sense of wonder (and maybe some wind-proof gear).

 The Art of Slowing Down | Winter Retreats in the Faroes

-Sometimes, winter calls for a little less “go” and more “stay.”
+Sometimes, winter calls for a little less “go” and a little more “stay.”
 It is all about finding stillness in nature.
-The Faroe Islands in Winter offer the perfect excuse to hit pause and do absolutely nothing—on purpose.
+The Faroes offer the perfect excuse to hit pause and do absolutely nothing—on purpose.

 There’s nowhere like it…From the people, to the culture, to the breathtaking views around every corner, we definitely experienced the islands magic.